Stable closed geodesics and stable figure-eights in convex hypersurfaces: Summary of Key Ideas

-\subsubsection{Combining low-dimensional constructions into high-dimensional ones}
+\subsection{Combining low-dimensional constructions into high-dimensional ones}

 If $F$ and $G$ are stable geodesic bouquets with $k$ loops in the doubles of an $m$-polytope $\X_1$ and an $n$-polytope $\X_2$ respectively, then given a few additional minor assumptions we can combine them into a stable geodesic bouquet in the double of an $(m+n)$-polytope.
 The idea behind this is most naturally presented through the lens of a certain correspondence between billiard trajectories $\beta$ in $\X$ and geodesics $\gamma$ in $\dbl\X$.
-(A billiard trajectory in $\X$ is a path that travels in a straight line until it collides with the interior of a face of $\X$, after which its velocity vector gets reflected about that face and the trajectory proceeds with the new velocity in another straight line, and so on.\footnote{For a formal definition, see \cite[Section~4.1]{Cheng_StableGeodesicNets}.}) For instance, it is apparent from \cref{fig:AntiPeriodicGeodesic} that projecting the geodesic $\gamma^2$ via the canonical quotient map $q : \dbl\X^2 \to \X^2$ yields a billiard trajectory in $\X^2$.
-In general the correspondence is such that $\gamma$ projects to $\beta$ in the same way, and whenever $\beta$ makes a collision, $\gamma$ passes from one copy of $\X$ in $\dbl\X$ to the other.\footnote{The idea behind this correspondence is commonly used in, for example, the study of billiards in rational polygons (i.e. $n = 2$) via their corresponding geodesics in translation surfaces.
-It was also used in \cite{Cheng_StableGeodesicNets}.} (Note that each billiard trajectory could correspond to two possible geodesics, depending on which copy of $\X$ in $\dbl\X$ the geodesic begins from.)
+For instance, it is apparent from \cref{fig:AntiPeriodicGeodesic} that projecting the geodesic $\gamma_2$ via the canonical quotient map $q : \dbl\X^2 \to \X^2$ yields a billiard trajectory in $\X^2$.
+In general the correspondence is such that $\gamma$ projects to $\beta$ in the same way, and whenever $\beta$ makes a collision, $\gamma$ passes from one copy of $\X$ in $\dbl\X$ to the other.\footnote{The idea behind this correspondence is commonly used in, for example, the study of billiards in rational polygons (i.e. $n = 2$) via their corresponding geodesics in translation surfaces.} (Note that each billiard trajectory could correspond to two possible geodesics, depending on which copy of $\X$ in $\dbl\X$ the geodesic begins from.)